Skip to content

 The River Calder Restoration Project

-This project was supported by the NatureScot Biodiversity Challenge Fund.
+This project was supported by the NatureScot Biodiversity Challenge Fund, SEPA and the Woodland Trust.

-This project is an example of using nature-based solutions to future-proof against the impacts of climate change while significantly expanding and improving habitat for aquatic and terrestrial species.
-The approach included installing deer fencing, planting native trees, and promoting natural regeneration.
+This project is an example of using integrated nature-based solutions to future-proof against the impacts of climate change while significantly expanding and improving habitat for aquatic and terrestrial species.
+The project was planned and delivered with the full support of the landowner Pitmain and Glenbanchor Estates, and this ensured that impact on estate activities such as farming and stalking was kept to a minimum.

 As our summers continue to get hotter, more woodland along our river banks is going to be essential to safeguard threatened species which are susceptible to heat stress and even heat-induced mortality, such as Atlantic salmon and trout.
 The shade provided by the new woodland will help to regulate water temperature, and bankside trees along with deadwood in the river will create cooler refuge areas for fish to escape to in peak temperature conditions.